The Real Housewives of Orange County season 9

 The ninth season of The Real Housewives of Orange County, an American reality television series, was broadcast on Bravo.
-It aired from April 14, 2014 until September 8, 2014, and was primarily filmed in Orange County, California.
+It aired from April 14, 2014, until September 8, 2014, and was primarily filmed in Orange County, California.
 Its executive producers were Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen.

 The Real Housewives of Orange County focuses on the lives of Vicki Gunvalson, Tamra Judge, Heather Dubrow, Shannon Beador and Lizzie Rovsek.
 It consisted of 21 episodes.

+This season marked the only regular appearance of Lizzie Rovsek.

 Production and crew

 In November 2013, Lydia McLaughlin revealed there would be a ninth season after announcing her departure from the series.

 In March 2014, the official cast, trailer and premiere date of the season were announced.
 The season premiere "Hawaii 5 Uh-Oh" was aired on April 14, 2014, while the eighteenth episode "All Apologies" served as the season finale, and was aired on August 18, 2014.
 It was followed by a two-part reunion that aired on August 25 and September 1, 2014, and a "Secrets Revealed" episode on September 8, 2014, which marked the conclusion of the season.
 Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Evolution Media.